 Niles later brings Daphne’s father to Seattle in an attempt to bring Daphne’s parents back together.
 Though it ends badly Daphne’s father later convinces Daphne to get married to Niles right away.

-Maris meanwhile murders her new and violent lover.
-She ultimately however is able to escape from prison and flees to a far away island.
+Maris meanwhile murders her new and violent lover, however she is able to escape from prison and flees to a far away island.

 Ronnie and Martin soon become engaged and eventually get married, with Martin moving out of Frasiers house, but not before thanking him for all he has done for him over the past 10 years.
 Roz is also made the new head of KACL after Kenny leaves to pursue his dream of becoming a radio star.